nshiab/simple-data-analysis/README.md

 To visualize hundreds thousands data points, you can use custom shaders.

-To do so, you need to pass your data as a[BufferAttribute](https://threejs.org/docs/#api/en/core/BufferAttribute) inside a [BufferGeometry](https://threejs.org/docs/#api/en/core/BufferGeometry).
+To do so, you need to pass your data as a[BufferAttribute](https://threejs.org/docs/#api/en/core/BufferAttribute).

-Here's an example with ThreeJS.
+Here's how to display points while passing custom data to the shaders.

 ```javascript
 // Use SimpleData to manipulate your data